 (View of a Carlone Contemporary exhibition installation: Aldo Rossi’s Sleeping Elephant by Lena Henke © Johannes Stoll / Belvedere, Wien)

-So what are the highlights?
+So what are perhaps the highlights?

 The Znaim altarpiece